 Graduate Student Fellowship

 WashU graduate students writing dissertations in humanities disciplines spend a semester in residence with the humanities center during which they participate in the center’s intensive, interdisciplinary intellectual environment.
-Current competition: Applications due April 12, 2024.
+Applications are due annually in April.

 Divided City Graduate Summer Research Fellowship

 With the support of the Here and Next initiative, a program of the Office of the Provost, this fellowship encourages interdisciplinary connections among graduate students in the humanities and humanistic social sciences, art, architecture, urban design and landscape architecture while funding two months of research on how segregation has and continues to play out as a set of spatial practices in cities, neighborhoods and public spaces.
-Current competition: Applications due April 12, 2024.
+Applications are due annually in April.

 Reading and Writing Groups